pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/install_diehard_fund_with_dokku.md

                         TLD_LENGTH=2
 ```

 TLD_LENGTH tells rails how many parts there are to your top level domain.
-For example: The hostname `diehard_fund.example.com` has a TLD_LENGTH of 2, where as `diehard_fund.org` has a TLD_LENGTH of 1.
+For example: The hostname `diehard_fund.example.com` has a TLD_LENGTH of 2, where as `diehard.fund` has a TLD_LENGTH of 1.
 Just count the dots in your  diehard_fund domain name and use that number.

 #### First push